ERGO-Code/HiGHS/docs/src/guide/kkt.md

 ### Solutions with a corresponding basis

-The HiGHS simplex solver and the interior point solver after crossover yield an optimal basic solution of the LP.
-There are ``m`` basic variables and ``n-m`` nonbasic variables.
-At this basis, the nonbasic variables are zero, and values for the basic variables are given by solving a linear system of equations.
+The HiGHS simplex solver and the interior point solver after crossover yield an optimal basic solution of the LP, consisting of ``m`` basic variables and ``n-m`` nonbasic variables.
+At any basis, the nonbasic variables are zero, and values for the basic variables are given by solving a linear system of equations.
 Values for the row dual values can be computed by solving a linear system of equations, and the column dual values are then given by ``s=c-A^Ty``.
-With exact arithmetic, the basic dual values and primal-dual gap are zero by construction.
+With exact arithmetic, the basic dual values are zero, and the optimality condition holds by construction.

 When primal and dual values are computed using floating-point arithmetic, the primal and dual equations may not hold exactly so have nonzero residuals.
 However, when solving a linear system of equations using a stable technique, any residuals are small relative to the RHS of the equations, whatever the condition of the matrix of coefficients.
-Hence HiGHS does not assess the primal residuals, dual residuals for basic variables, or the complementarity condition.
+Hence HiGHS does not assess the primal residuals, the dual residuals for basic variables, or the complementarity condition.
 Thus optimality for a basic solution is assessed by HiGHS according to whether the following conditions hold
 ```math
 \begin{aligned}
 x_i\ge-\epsilon_P&\qquad\forall i=1,\ldots,n\\